XinSida/MOENAS-PSA/README.md

 <!-- ![](images/flowchart.png) -->
 <img src="images/flowchart.png" width="670">

-MOENAS-PSA comprises three steps.
-We first conducted a sensitivity analysis for each parameter and perform regression analysis.
-Then we used UCB algorithm to restrict the search space for each parameter.
-Finally, we applied the multi-objective ENAS method, along with a surrogate-assisted approach to optimize LSM architectures.

-MOENAS-PSA is able to reduce the evaluation cost through search space reduction while accomplishing multi-objective optimization of network architecture.
+This repository contains Python implementation of the algorithm based on multi-objective Evolutionary Neural Architecture Search and parameter sensitivity analysis (MOENAS-PSA).

-This code performs MOENAS on a single-layer LSM model with three parallel reservoirs using the N-MNIST dataset.
+The code in this repository performs MOENAS on a single-layer LSM model with three parallel reservoirs using the N-MNIST dataset.
 The search space is obtained with k=1 in the UCB algorithm.
 ## Code Structure
 .